sfkappes/NG_documentation/docs/source/index.rst

 .. important::

-   This page will be the new location for the NCSA Nightingale documentation, as opposed to the Confluence wiki.
-This page is NOT official until this notice disappears.
-Until that time, we're testing the migration and deployment.
-As of August 9, 2022, this is NOT YET the official documentation page.
-Anything here may be out of date or preliminary, or just a meaningless test page.
+    This page will become the official user-facing documentation for the NCSA Nightingale system when the (currently official) wiki documentation gets migrated.
+Until then, this page is just a test page for the new documentation system.
+The transition date when this becomes official is sometime in the future, but we hope it happens in August 2022.
+This message will be changed to reflect the transition date as soon as it has been agreed upon and set.
+(Status as of August 11, 2022)

 .. warning::